jzh001/-FlutterButter-FashCycle/README.md

 ## Deployment Instructions
 Download the APK file on this Github Repository, labelled app-release.apk.

+A limited version can be found as a web app at the following link: jzh001.github.io/FashCycle/

 ### Demo Account:
 Email: john@john.com
 Password: testing123